CropPulse/CropPulse-Hackathon1/README.md

 *   **Weak Learners:** Simple models (e.g., decision trees with limited depth) that perform slightly better than random guessing.
 *   **Ensemble:** A collection of weak learners that work together to make predictions.
 *   **Sequential Training:** Models are trained sequentially, with each new model focusing on the errors made by previous models.
 *   **Loss Function:** A function that measures the difference between the predicted values and the actual values.
 The goal of gradient boosting is to minimize this loss function.
+Common loss functions include Mean Squared Error (MSE) for regression tasks and Log Loss for classification tasks.

+The gradient boosting algorithm works as follows:

+1. Initialize the model with a constant value (e.g., the mean of the target variable).
+2. For each iteration:
+    *   Calculate the residuals (the difference between the actual values and the predicted values).
+    *   Train a weak learner (e.g., a decision tree) to predict the residuals.
+    *   Update the model by adding the predictions of the weak learner, scaled by a learning rate.
+The learning rate controls the contribution of each weak learner to the overall model.
+3. Repeat steps 2 until a stopping criterion is met (e.g., a maximum number of iterations or a minimum improvement in the loss function).

 Here's a Mermaid diagram illustrating the gradient boosting process: